- Not a substitute for professional veterinary help.

 You can start trick training when your puppy is 10-12 weeks old, but it’s best to keep sessions short and fun, says Bass.
 Use positive reinforcement and begin in a quiet room with no distractions.
 Once your puppy masters a trick, practice it in different places or with different people, says Mads Barth-Mathias (CPDT-KA), another dog trainer at Wiggle Butt Academy.

-6 Basic Tricks to Teach
+6 Basic Tricks To Start It All

 Before you start teaching more advanced skills, it’s important to master the basics of puppy training.
 Here are the tricks you should master before moving on.